Nyesha loves writing about cooking/recipes, restaurants, movies, weddings, and poetry.

 - Add to that 1 cup of white flour, 1/2 cup of whole milk, 1 beaten raw egg, 1 tablespoon of olive oil and 1 teaspoon of baking powder.
 Mix well.

-- Heat a skillet with oil 1/2 inch deep and spoon the tuna fish batter into the hot oil in generous portions.
+- To cook these hot tuna fish fritters, heat a skillet with oil 1/2 inch deep and spoon the tuna fish batter into the hot oil in generous portions.
 While still a liquid batter, manipulate each fritter to maintain a somewhat round shape before they begin to cook and crumble if you try to fix the shape.

 I keep canned tuna & canned mexicorn on hand for when I want to make tuna fish fritters

 Canned tuna and canned mexicorn have a great shelf life and can be easily stored in a kitchen cupboard or pantry for whenever you might like to prepare this tuna fish fritter recipe.

 3. Fry the tuna fish fritters